LineageOS/lineage_wiki/pages/gapps.md

 ### Note regarding Open GApps

-{% include alerts/important.html content="This only applies if Open GApps is listed as the GApps package for your Android version in Link column of the tables below in 'Downloads' paragraph.
-If Open GApps is not listed for your Android version, it is not recommended." %}
+{% include alerts/important.html content="This only applies if Open GApps is listed as the GApps package for your Android version in the link column of the tables below in the 'Downloads' section.
+If Open GApps is not listed for your Android version, it is **not recommended**." %}

 If you use Open GApps, they offer a variety of sizes of packages that include and overwrite different apps.